 The Carvoeiro and Vale de Centianes sections: 8) Praia de Carvoeiro 9) Algar Seco rock formation 10) Praia de Vale Covo beach

 Note: A more detailed map showing except footpaths is provided near the end of this article

-Please gloss over this section if you have an ounce of common sense, but it has to be stated:
+Please skip over this section if you have an ounce of common sense, but it has to be stated:

 • Don’t try to swim to Benagil Caves, at least two tourists die each year from this surprisingly difficult swim.

-• Many of the cliffs are sheer with precarious overhangs that are not always apparent from the top; always stick to the path and don’t risk a fatal slip for a selfie.
+• Many of the cliffs are sheer with precarious overhangs that may not be apparent from the top; always stick to the paths and avoid risking a fatal slip for a selfie.

-• If it’s hot, take enough water as there are surprisingly few locations to purchase water or boast energy with a coffee.
+• If it’s hot, take enough water as there are surprisingly few locations to purchase food or water

 • And never, ever try to cycle the path (which I have seen…)